Issues to consider in reviewing Texas legislative proposals that affect nonprofits and associations

-The 84th Texas Legislature, Regular Session, will be called to order on January 13, 2015, but already hundreds of proposed bills have been pre-filed by sponsors in the House and Senate.
-About 6,000 bills will be filed during the session.
+The 85th Texas Legislature, Regular Session, will be called to order on January 10, 2017, but already hundreds of proposed bills have been pre-filed by sponsors in the House and Senate.
+More than 6,000 bills will be filed during the session.
 The challenge becomes how to sort through them and identify the bills that directly affect the nonprofit sector and the interests of community leaders, volunteers and those who support community-based organizations, statewide associations and foundations.

-A periodic Texas Legislature Summary will be posted here until the session ends in June 2015, and proposed bills and this writer’s analysis will reflect the following factors:
+A periodic Texas Legislature Summary will be posted here until the session ends in June 2017, and proposed bills and analysis will highlight the following factors:

 Issues of concern: